Golden Relay

 The three-category framework

-For the first time: a map of what you can defend, what is uncertain, and what you will absorb.
+A map of what you can defend, what is uncertain, and what you will absorb.

 Defensible